gvdongen/restate-ai-agents/README.md

+**This repo is outdated.
+Look at this one instead**: https://github.com/restatedev/ai-examples

-# Restate AI Agents examples
+# [RETIRED] Restate AI Agents examples

 This repository contains examples of how to use Restate for LLM-based / AI Agent use cases.